 3. Website response code.

 4. Website response time.

-You will receive an email notification each time the website status changes — the website became unavailable and when it was recovered.
+You will receive a notification by email each time the website status changes — when the website became unavailable and when it was recovered.

-Weekly Report with the summary data — shows the dynamics of changes in the data relative to the last week, which parameters have increased or decreased.
+Weekly Report with the summary data — shows the dynamics of changes in the data relative to the last week, what parameters have been increased or decreased.